allegro/allegro.tech/_posts/2020-10-22-bigflow-a-python-framework-for-data-processing-on-gcp.md

 Thanks to that, the whole development lifecycle can be easily automated on CI/CD servers.

-In a nutshell, BigFlow hides the infrastructure of your projects under a interface, and lets you focus on your core job, that is data processing logic.
+In a nutshell, BigFlow hides the infrastructure of your projects under an interface, and lets you focus on your core job, that is data processing logic.

 ## Status